rfribeiro/mask-detector/README.md

 Run the **03-detect_face_using_mask.py** using **python 03-detect_face_using_mask.py** passing an image on the command line **--image** or the default will launch the webcam.

-Please install the requirements before run the python script.
+Please install the requirements before running the python script.

 ``` shell
 conda install --yes --file requirements.txt